Shanghai Rummy (Rules and Gameplay Instructions)

 Difficulty: Moderate

-Category: Matching-type card game
+Type of Game: Matching-type card game

-Similar to: Rummy, Continental, Gin Rummy, Ruckus
+Similar to: Rummy, Continental,ย Gin Rummy, Ruckus

-Shanghai Rummy Rules and Gameplay
+Shanghai Rummy Rules

-Shanghai Rummy is played over ten rounds, each with its rules.
-If you’re entirely new to Rummy (or card games in general), you might want to keep these rules at hand until you get used to them.
+Shanghai Rummy is played over 10 rounds, each with its unique, relatively complex rules.
+If youโ€™re new to the game, you might want to keep them at hand until you get used to them.ย

 Starting the Game

-Every run starts or ends with an ace, but you cannot, so to say, “go around the corner” (i.e., King, Ace, Two, Three is NOT a good run).
+Every run starts or ends with an ace, but you cannot โ€œgo around the corner.โ€ย

-• Deal 11 cards to each player
+• Deal 11 cards to each player.

 • Flip the top card and place it next to the pile as a new discard pile.